renadlerossi/renadlerossi.github.io/README.md

-Hi Currency Fair, thank you for giving me the opportunity to show my skills on this test.
+Hi Currency Fair,
+Thank you for giving me the opportunity to show my skills on this test.

 # A few things that I would like to explain about my code